-2.1.
-"Award" means any Performance Shares, Performance Units, Options, Stock Appreciation Rights, Restricted Shares, Deferred Shares or Other Stock-Based Awards granted under the Plan.
+- 2.1.
+"Award" means any Performance Shares, Performance Units, Options, Stock Appreciation Rights, Restricted Shares, Restricted Stock Units, Deferred Shares, Dividend Equivalents or Other Stock-Based Awards granted under the Plan. - 2.2.

-2.2.
 "Award Agreement" means an agreement, certificate, resolution or other form of writing or other evidence approved by the Committee that sets forth the terms and conditions of an Award.
-An Award Agreement may be in an electronic medium, or may be limited to a notation on the Company's books or records, but shall be signed by a representative of the Company and the Participant unless otherwise approved by the Committee.

-2.3.
-"Base Price" means the price used as the basis for determining the Spread upon the exercise of Stock Appreciation Right.

-2.4.
-"Board" means the Board of Directors of the Company.

-2.5.
-"Cause" means, (a) if the applicable Participant is party to an effective employment, consulting, severance or similar agreement with the Company or any of its Subsidiaries, the meaning of such term as defined therein; (b) if the applicable Participant is not a party to an effective employment, consulting, severance or similar agreement or if no definition of "Cause" is set forth in the applicable employment, consulting, severance or similar agreement, "Cause" shall have the same meaning as such term is defined in the applicable Award Agreement; and (c) if the applicable Participant is not a party to any effective employment, consulting, severance or similar agreement or no definition of "Cause" is set forth in the applicable employment, consulting, severance or similar agreement, and no definition of "Cause" is set forth in the applicable Award Agreement, "Cause" shall mean (i) engaging in (A) willful or gross misconduct or (B) willful or gross neglect; (ii) failing to adhere to the directions of superiors or the Board or the written policies and practices of the Company or its Subsidiaries or affiliates; (iii) the commission of a felony or a crime involving any of the following: moral turpitude, dishonesty, breach of trust or unethical business conduct; or the commission of any crime involving the Company or its Subsidiaries or affiliates; (iv) fraud, misappropriation or embezzlement; (v) a material breach of the Participant's employment agreement (if any) with the Company or its Subsidiaries or affiliates; (vi) acts or omissions constituting a material failure to perform substantially and adequately the duties assigned to the Participant; (vii) any illegal act detrimental to the Company or its Subsidiaries or affiliates; or (viii) repeated failure to devote substantially all of the Participant's business time and efforts to the Company if required by the Participant's employment agreement.
+An Award Agreement may be in an electronic medium, or may be limited to a notation on the Company's books or records, but shall be signed by a representative of the Company and the Participant unless otherwise approved by the Committee. - 2.3.
+"Base Price" means the price used as the basis for determining the Spread upon the exercise of Stock Appreciation Right. - 2.4.
+"Board" means the Board of Directors of the Company. - 2.5.
+"Cause" means, (a) if the applicable Participant is party to an effective employment, consulting, severance or similar agreement with the Company or any of its Subsidiaries, the meaning of such term as defined therein; (b) if the applicable Participant is not a party to an effective employment, consulting, severance or similar agreement or if no definition of "Cause" is set forth in the applicable employment, consulting, severance or similar agreement, "Cause" shall have the same meaning as such term is defined in the applicable Award Agreement; and (c) if the applicable Participant is not a party to any effective employment, consulting, severance or similar agreement or no definition of "Cause" is set forth in the applicable employment, consulting, severance or similar agreement, and no definition of "Cause" is set forth in the applicable employment, consulting, severance or similar agreement, and no definition of "Cause" is set forth in the applicable Award Agreement, "Cause" shall mean (i) engaging in (A) willful or gross misconduct or (B) willful or gross neglect; (ii) failing to adhere to the directions of superiors or the Board or the written policies and practices of the Company or its Subsidiaries or affiliates; (iii) the commission of a felony or a crime involving any of the following: moral turpitude, dishonesty, breach of trust or unethical business conduct; or the commission of any crime involving the Company or its Subsidiaries or affiliates; (iv) fraud, misappropriation or embezzlement; (v) a material breach of the Participant's employment agreement (if any) with the Company or its Subsidiaries or affiliates; (vi) acts or omissions constituting a material failure to perform substantially and adequately the duties assigned to the Participant; (vii) any illegal act detrimental to the Company or its Subsidiaries or affiliates; or (viii) repeated failure to devote substantially all of the Participant's business time and efforts to the Company if required by the Participant's employment agreement.